KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 			:end-before: endif() # EOF
 			:dedent: 4

 		This CMake code will add gfxwrapper for OpenGL.
 We've added the include directories and linked the gfxwrapper libraries from the OpenXR-SDK.
-We've added the ``XR_TUTORIAL_USE_OPENGL`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h.``.
+We've added the ``XR_TUTORIAL_USE_OPENGL`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.

 	.. container:: vulkan
 		:name: vulkan-id-5